timharek/filmpolitiet-api/CONTRIBUTING.md

 Before sending the patch, you should configure your local clone with sane defaults using `deno task setup:srht`:

-And send the patch to the mailing list ([step-by-step instructions][git-send-email-tutorial]):
+And send the patch to the mailing list (or submit a PR on GitHub) ([step-by-step instructions][git-send-email-tutorial]):

 ```bash